 We need to challenge this underlying concept because it portrays God as an interfering interloper that we have no need of.
 Therefore, His judgement and punishment of us would be deemed to be unjust according to do the ideas derived from Liberalism, since man would be according to Liberal theology, in effect, a separate god, who exists as equals with God!

-Because Liberalism believes that man is deserving of pleasure, it abhors the concept of hell.
-This is why you’ll probably never hear of any public debates discussing whether paradise is just only hell.
+It’s because liberalism believes this, that it abhors the concept of hell.
+This is why you’ll probably never hear of any public debates discussing whether paradise is just, only hell.

-The reality is God is not an interloper who exists on equal terms with us – he’s an infinite creator and maintainer of everything that exists.
+The reality is God is not an interloper who exists on equal terms with us (as liberals would view the relationship) – he’s an infinite creator and maintainer of everything that exists.

-When we look at teality as we observe it, the universe and even the animal world are certainly not liberal – there is endless change, involving destruction, death, pain and suffering.
-This causes some Liberals to doubt God’s existence, because they refuse to question the assumptions of Liberalism].
+When we look at reality as we observe it, the universe and even the animal world are certainly not liberal – there is endless change, involving destruction, death, pain and suffering.
+This causes some Liberals to doubt God’s existence because they refuse to question the assumptions of Liberalism].
 Perhaps the universe get didn’t get the memo?

 Liberalism is philosophically contradictory, irrational and unwarranted by the evidence of creation itself.

 This purpose constitutes the establishment of the relationship between us and our creator.
-This constitutes what is “good” or “bad”, since a car is created with the purpose for transporting people.
-A car that breaks down a lot, or has no engine, is a “bad car”, because it cannot fulfil its purpose.
-Whereas a car that works just fine, is a “good car”.
+This constitutes what is “good” or “bad” since a car is created with the purpose of transporting people.
+A car that breaks down a lot, or has no engine, is a “bad car” because it cannot fulfil its purpose.
+Whereas a car that works just fine is a “good car”.
 Therefore “good” and “bad” can only be defined by either following or resisting our purpose, and nothing else.

 We, therefore, are God’s own creation and his property (of which he exercises the right of disposal – i.e. the right to do with as He pleases).